 His return is glorious

-In Matthew 24:30 Jesus says his return will be with great glory.
-In Matthew 25:31 Jesus says that he will come in his glory and sit on his glorious throne.
-And in 1 Thessalonians 4:16 Paul says he will come with the voice of the archangel and the trumpet of God.
+In Matthew 24:30 Jesus said his return would be with great glory.
+In Matthew 25:31 Jesus said that he would come in his glory and sit on his glorious throne.
+And in 1 Thessalonians 4:16 Paul said he would come with the voice of the archangel and the trumpet of God.

 His return is singular

-There are some who advocate a two part second coming, once in secret to gather his elect, and a second visible coming seven years later.
-But there is really no scriptural support for such a view.
+There are some who advocate a two part second coming.
+Once in secret to gather his elect, and a second visible coming seven years later.
+But there is really no scriptural support for such a view that I know of.
 Matthew 24:30-31 and 1 Thessalonians 4:16-17 both express a return for the elect that is visible and not secretive.

 Accompanying Jesus’ second coming will be a resurrection of the dead.
 This resurrection will include all of the believers through the ages who have died.
-There will also be a resurrection of the remainder of the dead, although it is unclear that it will occur immediately at Jesus’ return.
+There will also be a resurrection of the remainder of the dead.
+Although it is unclear if it will occur immediately at Jesus’ return.

 In John 5:28-29 Jesus said there is coming a time when “all who are in the grave will hear his voice and come out.”
 Some will rise to live while others will be condemned.
 This passage does appear to indicate that a single resurrection will include all people who will then be divided according to what they have done.
 Acts 24:15 also talks about the resurrection of the righteous and wicked alike.
 This resurrection may or may not be simultaneous.

-In 1 Corinthians 15:51-52 Paul, as he discusses the resurrection of believers says that we will be raised imperishable at the last trumpet.
+In 1 Corinthians 15:51-52 Paul, as he discussed the resurrection of believers, said that we would be raised imperishable at the last trumpet.
 And, at the same time, the believers who remain alive will be transformed.
-This passage says nothing about unbelievers, but it was written specifically about the fate of believers, so the lack of mention of unbelievers would not be unexpected.
+This passage says nothing about unbelievers.
+But it was written specifically about the fate of believers, so the failure to mention unbelievers would not be unexpected.
 1 Thessalonians 4:16 and Romans 8:11 also speak to the resurrection of believers at Jesus return.

 After the resurrection comes judgement.
 To some extent this judgement is a mere formality.
 The outcome of the judgement is based primarily on the individual’s relationship with Christ.
 To those who have come to him in repentance and faith, the judgement is eternal life.
 To those who have refused the gracious offer of salvation, the judgement ends in eternal punishment.

 The second coming of Jesus, the resurrection of the dead, and the judging of the world’s peoples are all clearly spoken of in the Scripture.
 But there have been several frameworks developed over the years to attempt to organize all of the scriptural references to the end of the age.
-A key distinguishing feature of these frameworks is in how they understand the first ten verses of the 20th chapter of Revelation.
+A key distinguishing feature of many of these frameworks is how they understand Revelation 20:1-10.
 In these verses Satan is bound for a thousand years and cast into the Abyss.
 Then a first resurrection occurs of martyred saints, who then reign with Christ for a thousand years.
 After the thousand years are up Satan is unchained, goes out into the world to deceive the nations, and raises up an army against the camp of God’s people.

 In some views those who reign with Christ for the thousand years are not Christian saints.
-Instead they are Jews, and the kingdom is a fulfillment of the many promises in the Old Testament to restore to them an earthly kingdom with a descendant of David on the throne.
+Instead they are Jews.
+And the kingdom is a fulfillment of the many promises in the Old Testament.
+Promises to restore to them an earthly kingdom with a descendant of David on the throne.
 In this view Gentile Christians are not involved in the millennial kingdom.

 The postmillennial view is that we are already in the thousand year period and that it is synonymous with the church age.
 This is an optimistic view that sees the gospel advancing and winning the world to Christ.
 In this view most people will eventually become believers, and then the end will come.
 The thousand years was initially taken as literal, but is now mostly thought of as symbolic.
 This viewpoint is most popular when the gospel is reaching great numbers of people, but less popular at other times.

 The premillennial view sees Jesus second coming as ushering in the millennial kingdom.
 A physical kingdom with Christ sitting on its throne.
-This view was popular in the early years of the church and has seen a revival in popularity in the past 150 years.
+This view was popular in the early years of the church.
+And it has seen a revival in popularity in the past 200 years.
 In this view, Revelation 20:1-6 is taken literally, although there is some question as to who it is that reigns with Christ for the thousand years.
 Some see this being the church, others as tribulation martyrs, and still others as a revived Israel.